Barry1701/ScheduPulse/README.md

 ## Testing

+Testing is a crucial part of ensuring that the ScheduPulse application functions correctly and reliably.
+Various forms of testing were conducted to validate the application's features and logic.

+#### Unit Tests

+We have implemented unit tests for both forms and views in the application to ensure that the core functionality is working as expected.

+- **Form Tests**: We created tests to validate the `MeetingForm` to ensure that the form accepts valid data and correctly rejects invalid data.
+The following tests were added:
+  - `test_form_is_valid`: This test checks if the form is valid when all required fields are filled with appropriate data.
+  - `test_form_is_invalid`: This test checks if the form is invalid when required fields are left empty or contain incorrect data.

+- **View Tests**: We implemented tests to verify that the views for creating and editing meetings function correctly.
+The following tests were added:
+  - `test_meeting_create_view`: This test ensures that a user can successfully create a new meeting and that the form submission redirects correctly.
+  - `test_meeting_edit_view`: This test verifies that a user can successfully edit an existing meeting and that the updated meeting data is processed and saved correctly.

+These tests help catch potential bugs and ensure that changes to the codebase do not break existing functionality.

+You can run these tests by using the following command:

+python3 manage.py test

+This command will execute all the tests in the project and provide feedback on their success or failure.

-### Manual Testing
+## Manual Testing
 Extensive manual testing was conducted to ensure that all features work as expected.
 This includes testing all forms, validation logic, user authentication, and meeting management functionality.

-### Code Validation
+## Code Validation
 All HTML, CSS, and JavaScript code was validated using appropriate tools such as W3C Validator and JSHint.
 Python code was manually reviewed for adherence to PEP8 guidelines.

-### Performance Testing
+## Performance Testing
 Performance testing was conducted using Google Lighthouse to ensure that the application performs optimally across various devices.
 The results show a high performance score, indicating efficient loading times and responsiveness.

 ![Performance Testing with Lighthouse](documentation/lighthouse_performance.png)

 ## Bugs
 - **Issue**: Overlapping meetings were allowed in the same room.
   - **Fix**: Added additional validation logic in the Meeting model to check for overlapping times and rooms before saving a new meeting.

 - **Issue**: Static files (e.g., CSS, JavaScript) were not loading correctly in the production environment.
   - **Fix**: Configured the STATICFILES_DIRS and used Whitenoise to serve static files correctly in the Heroku deployment.

 ## Deployment

 ### Deploying to Heroku
 1. **Create a GitHub Repository**: Use the Code Institute GitPod template to create a new repository.
 2. **Create an App on Heroku**: Link the GitHub repository to a new Heroku app and configure environment variables.
 3. **Deploy the Application**: Manually deploy the application from the Heroku dashboard.

 ### Fork and Clone
 To fork this repository, visit the GitHub page and click "Fork".
 To clone, use the following command:

 ```bash